Frequently Asked Questions

 Smart-ID transactions are paid for by the companies who let you use their e-services for logging in and giving e-signatures.

-From November 2018, Smart-ID is recognised as a QSCD (Qualified Signature Creation Device).
+From November 2018, Smart-ID is recognized as a QSCD (Qualified Signature Creation Device).
 It means that electronic signatures given with Smart-ID have the same legal standing as signatures given by hand (QES level) and are accepted throughout the European Union.

 Signing documents with Smart-ID is easy.